isagoya/astro-hananiawan-m2/src/pages/md/chapt08.md

 >
 > For that reason I expect.
 I expect a lot.
 Not because I have any influential background, such as political, ideological or social.
 It is just to win without fighting.
 >
-> That is why I expect it.
+> That is why I have high expectations for it.
 >
 > I think Tokugawa Ieyasu (Japan's first general in the Edo period) must have felt the same when he considered which side to take in the stone battle on the bank of the Abeno River.
-People are strong when they are weak and can live most purely when they are the fewest.(later omission)"
+People are strong when they are weak and can live most purely when they are the fewest. ..."

 Examined in the relationship between the social welfare policies of the time, the Council for the Employment of the Physically Handicapped finally reported its measures on "Promoting Employment of Persons with Severe Physical Disabilities, Cured of Tuberculosis, and Mentally Retarded" only in May of that year, and it was surprising that the statements of Chairman Nomura were full of foresight so much.